Thank you for choosing FontLab VI!

 - Enter key triggers the OK button in more dialogs (excepting the most complex ones).

-- Placeholder characters are shown in Font Window after new empty glyphs are created.
+- Placeholder characters are shown in Font Window after new blank glyphs are created.

 Fixes in the 6.0.2 release include the following issues: